- Faculty of Biological Sciences

-The Faculty of Biological Sciences is a vibrant, collaborative research community, spanning all areas of biological sciences from landscapes to molecules.
-Explore our research and innovation pages to view the strength and depth of our research teams and contact us if you have an interest in working together.
+The Faculty of Biological Sciences is a vibrant, interdisciplinary, and collaborative research community, spanning all areas of biological sciences from molecules to landscapes.
+Our research and innovation pages highlight the strength and diversity of our research teams.
+Do contact us if you have an interest in working together.

 research laboratories redesign